ansys/scade-pyalmgw/doc/source/usage/schema.rst

       { "class": "<class>", "isllr": true }

 * The fields ``isllr`` and ``folder`` are ignored for abstract classes.
-* Refer to the *Composition* and *Inheritance* class diagrams of the from the documentation of the meta-models to customize the export schema:
+* Refer to the *Composition* and *Inheritance* class diagrams from the documentation of the meta-models to customize the export schema:

   *Common Help Resources/SCADE Products API Resources/SCADE API Reference Cards* sections.